MakeSchool-Tutorials/We-Sell-Shoes/P08-Testimonials-Part-2/content.md

 ```
 Because we can click any dot no matter what position we're in, we have to remove the other classes because we add the one that brings us where we need to go.

+We will go in depth on eventListeners and DOM Manipulation in the Make Cookies tutorial.

 Now we can add the others below: